Effective Coverage: Georgia Renters Insurance As Easy As Peaches

 What Additional Coverage Should I Consider?

-In 2017 Georgia renters insurance offers comprehensive coverage that meets the needs of many people.
+Georgia renters insurance offers comprehensive coverage that meets the needs of many people.
 But there are some circumstances in which you should consider additional coverage to supplement your renters insurance policy.

 If you have or will have significant assets, you might want to consider an umbrella policy.
 If you’re in school to become a doctor or a lawyer, the basic liability limits on your renters insurance and auto insurance just aren’t enough.
 You have obvious future earning potential, and a judgement today could take from those earnings.
 Student loans will take enough of your money once you start earning, an umbrella policy can provide additional coverage to prevent a lawsuit from taking your money in the future as well.
 Don’t forget that you can add uninsured and underinsured motorist coverage to the umbrella as well, to protect you from those risks in the same million dollar increments as the policy.